darleg/darleg/README.md

 3. Material Science and Nanotechnology: The study of materials at the nanoscale involves complex physics principles and advanced technology for manipulating matter at the atomic level.
 Math is essential for modeling and predicting material behavior.

 4. Astrophysics and Cosmology: Exploring the universe requires a deep understanding of physics and advanced technology like telescopes and satellites.
 Math is crucial for making sense of the vast amounts of data collected from space.

+5. Bioinformatics and Computational Biology: These fields use mathematical models and algorithms to analyze biological data.
+Technology plays a key role in data collection and analysis, and physics principles are often applied in understanding biological processes.

+6. Renewable Energy: Developing sustainable energy solutions like solar panels and wind turbines involves physics (understanding energy transfer), technology (innovative designs and materials), and math (optimizing efficiency).